Special Religious Education in New South Wales, Australia: Controversies

 In 2017, The Guardian reporter Christopher Knaus, shared peoples concern about some inappropriate topics such as abortion especially in SRe classes to young children.
 After the review on SRE in 2015, negative thoughts arose on what particular faith-groups were teaching the students that attended.
 The same year, Naaman Zhou reported that the NSW Labor Party at the time would be debating policy at their annual state conference on whether to remove scripture classes.
 The public school community had a high percentage supporting this motion.
 The Daily Telegraph shared similarly the push of removing scripture classes from schools, as some families weren't seeing the priority of it in their children's education.
 One parent shared that, "schools should be offering something everyone can benefit from like debating, sport, cooking or dancing".

 In 2018, The Sydney Morning Herald stated that secondary principals wanted it removed from the program because it was taking up precious time that they thought should be used on other more important learning for their students.
 The wish to remove SRE from NSW schools is still ongoing as news reporter stated that teachers were finding it out-dated.
 SRE providers continue to argue that SRE is essential for a students growth.
-SRE in a recent report has been proven to be beneficial for improving mental health issues and embedding good morals in students.

 While SRE is still currently being provided in NSW government schools, the debate on its place in schools is still ongoing.